Medical questions & health advice by licensed doctors

-How should I explain a neurological critical care consultation to my mother?
+"How should I explain a neurological critical care consultation to my mother?"

 She is very old and infirm.
 I am having difficulty explaining things to her.

 Start by finding out what your mother is able to explain about her condition.
 If you are able to get her to address the fact that she is not mentating correctly, then you will have some common ground to work from.
 It is important that she not feel that you are her enemy, however, which can sometimes be hard to accomplish when a loved one feels that you are intent on taking away his or her freedom.
 Sometimes, the best results come when the doctor, who is trained and has practice speaking and explaining this difficult scenario to patients who are difficult to communicate with, is the one who does the bulk of the explaining.
 If your mother is able to feel that you are involved in her care, and are concerned about her well being, and are present for the discussions, she is likely to understand as well as possible.
 Please speak to your doctor for more advice and specific recommendations.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.